mamorneau/node-red-contrib-odbcmj/README.md

 # node-red-contrib-odbcmj

 A Node Red implementation of odbc.js (https://www.npmjs.com/package/odbc).
 This Node allows to make queries to a database through an ODBC connection.
-Additionally, parameters can be passed to the SQL query using Mustache syntax.
+Additionally, parameters can be passed to the SQL query using Mustache syntax or prepared statements.

 ---
 ## Acknowledgement

 This node is an unofficial fork of node-red-contrib-odbc from Mark Irish (https://github.com/markdirish/node-red-contrib-odbc) and vastly inspires from it.
 It also takes ideas from node-red-contrib-odbc2 from AIS Automation (https://github.com/AISAutomation/node-red-contrib-odbc2).
 Overall changes:

-  - Uses mustache instead of a parameter array.
+  - Can mustache as well as a parameter array.
-  - Fixes the output field option.
+  - Fixes the output field option so that nested object can be used.
   - Fixes the checkbox for the pool shrink option.
   - Uses ace/mode/sql for the SQL input field.
   - Connection nodes can have individually defined names
   - Selectable SQL syntax checker

-#### This package will not be activaly maintained.
-Use it at your own risks.
 ---
 ## Installation

-There are two ways to download this package:

-1. From the Node-RED ediot menu, select `Manage pallete`, then click the `Install` tab and search for this package.

-2. In your Node-RED user directory (usually ~/.node-red/), download through the `npm` utility:
+This package is not available from within the Node Red palette tool.
+Instead, in your Node-RED user directory (usually ~/.node-red/), download through the `npm` utility:
     ```
     npm install node-red-contrib-odbcmj
     ```